Quebec City Entry Requirements

 Cost: CAD $7

-Citizens of countries not on the visa-exempt list must apply for a visitor visa before traveling
+Citizens of countries not listed as visa-exempt must apply for a Temporary Resident Visa (TRV) before travel.

 Arrival Process